Ultimate Guide to

 Combining Pickup Types

-Most players don’t blend piezo and magnetic pickups, because both methods are driven by the strings themselves, so you risk the possibility of clashing frequencies and all sorts of sonic weirdness.
+It's generally inadvisable to blend Piezo and magnetic pickups, because both methods work by converting string movement into electrical signals, so you risk the possibility of clashing frequencies and all sorts of sonic weirdness.
 So in short, if you want to blend, you'll be using a microphone pickup blended with something else - the question you need to ask is 'why?'

 (below) Sire's Zebra 7 soundhole pickup and outboard preamp.